bcm-works/app-feeds/README.md

 ## Local Setup

 - Copy [.env.sample](.env.sample) to `.env` (Git ignored) and edit as needed
-- To start the Docker Containers, run: `docker compose up -d`
+- Then start the Docker Containers: `docker compose up -d`
+- Visit `http://localhost:8080` (or change `8080` to the number you set in the `PORT` variable)

+## Commands

+- Start the Docker Containers: `docker compose up -d`
-- To stop the Docker Containers, run: `docker compose down`
+- Stop the Docker Containers: `docker compose down`

 ## Links